carlosug/GlobalStudies/PITCHME.md

 ---

-Documentation is all the material that provides official information or evidence of procedures,

-so that an outsider could understand the workings of your lab/experiment.
+**Documentation** is all the material that provides official information or evidence of procedures, so that an outsider could understand the workings of your research lab/institute.

 ---